NGPVAN/job-descriptions/advertisements/technical project coordinator.md

 *Washington, DC* or *Somerville, MA*

-We're looking for our first Technical Project Coordinator - someone who can help us keep our non-client-facing projects...coordinated... and just generally make sure operations are silky smooth in our engineering, data, and IT departments.
+We're looking for our first Technical Project Coordinator - someone who can help us keep our non-client-facing projects...coordinated... and just generally make sure operations are five by five in our engineering, data, and IT departments.
 Being a new position there is a lot of room for our first hire to help define and scale the role.

 ### Why you should work here